 What Is Presbyopia?

 Presbyopia is the loss of close-up focusing.
-Normally, the lens in the eye changes shape to focus light directly on the retina (back of the eye).
-But with age, the lens hardens and cannot change its shape as easily.
-It then can’t focus clearly on close objects.
+It is not a disease.
+It is the normal aging process of the eye.
+When you are younger, the lens in your eye changes shape to focus light directly on the back of your eye (the retina).
+But as you get older, the lens hardens and can't change its shape as easily.
+It then can't focus clearly on close objects.
 This makes them look blurry.

-Presbyopia makes it hard to do things close up, such as read small print, use tools, or thread a needle.
+Presbyopia makes it hard to do things close up.
+This includes reading small print, using tools, or threading a needle.
 The first sign may be a tired feeling when you look at something close up.
-Presbyopia most often starts when you’re 40 to 45 years old.
-It slowly gets worse until you’re about 60 to 65.
+Presbyopia most often starts when you're 40 to 45 years old.